Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 \subsection{Case Study 4: Hierarchical Models}

 \paragraph{Setup} In this concluding case study, we investigate the performance of our elicitation method when applied to hierarchical models.
 This specific model class poses a distinct challenge for analysts and domain experts alike due to the inherent complexity of the model and the non-intuitive nature of varying effects (i.e., varying intercepts and slopes).
 Consequently, setting expectations for these model parameters from the perspective of domain experts becomes a difficult task.
-This complexity is especially pronounced when link functions are employed that require the interpretation of parameters on a scale different from the outcome variable.
-To illustrate this aspect, we first introduce a hierarchical model with a normal likelihood and an identity link.
-Subsequently, we transition from the normal to a Weibull likelihood with a log link.
-We demonstrate that we can use the same expert-elicited statistics to learn the hyperparameter $\lambda$ on different scales.
-To the best of our knowledge, our elicitation method is the first to learn prior distributions for model parameters within a hierarchical framework, relying on expert knowledge that is articulated in terms of interpretable target quantities.
+Our method allows for learning prior distributions within a hierarchical framework, while relying on expert knowledge that is articulated in terms of interpretable target quantities.

-The accompanying example in this case study draws inspiration from the \emph{sleepstudy} dataset \citep{belenky2003patterns} that comes along with the R-package \emph{lme4} \citep{bates2015lme4}.
+The accompanying example in this case study draws inspiration from the \emph{sleepstudy} dataset \supercite{belenky2003patterns} that comes along with the R-package \emph{lme4} \supercite{bates2015lme4}.
 This dataset contains information about the average reaction time (RT) in milliseconds for $N$ individuals who undergo sleep deprivation for nine consecutive nights (with less than three hours of sleep per night).
 In order to construct a model for this data, we consider a hierarchical model with days serving as a continuous predictor denoted as $x$,